shazow/whatsabi/README.md

 ## Caveats

+* Event parsing is janky, haven't found a reliable pattern so assume it's best effort.
+Feel free to open an issue with good failure examples, especially false negatives.
 * This technique of parsing function selectors from the EVM bytecode only works if the bytecode layout is similar to how Solidity compiles it.
 It's possible to write assembly/bytecode that does not conform to this layout, which will